 Fig: DevOps Stages

 Version control is a source code management stage helps to maintain different versions of the code.
-Continuous integration is used to continuous build, compile, validate, code review, unit testing and testing integration of the software.
+Continuous integration is used to continuously build, compile, validate, code review, unit testing, and testing integration of the software.
 Continuous delivery and continuous testing are used to deploying the build application to test servers.
 Continuous deployment is used to deploy the tested application on the server for release with configuration management and containerization.

 Continuous Integration and Continuous Delivery Pipeline

 Continuous integration is like a complete software development life cycle.
 In the below diagram you can see the pipeline is a logical demonstration of how the software will move along with these various phases of the lifecycle.